BIMIB-DISCo/MaREA/README.md

 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/RASready.png?raw=true "Title")

-Select at least one entry from *Dataset* list box and MaREA will compute the RAS (Reaction Activity Score) for each reactions in the metabolic model and for each patient or sample in the dataset.
+Select at least one entry from *Dataset* list box and MaREA will compute the RAS (Reaction Activity Score) for each reaction in the metabolic model and for each patient or sample in the dataset.

 **Advanced Option**
  - Turn **Parallele mode** on to enable faster computation, provided that Parallele Toolbox is installed.